Happy New Year 2012!

 We all remembered Auld Lang Syne being part of past celebrations.
 I laughed at never remembering the words, but I started to sing.
 Immediately the others joined in, with voices as soft as memory itself.
 I was touched.
 I'm sure there were blanks and wrong words thrown in, but all I could hear was a sweet blur of voices.
 When we finished, we all paused and sort of smiled.
 "Hey.
 That was good."

-And what I learned...Pondering the New Year with the Quilt Group is not really about the New Year at all!
-I had thought about making a list of all our resolutions, but I quickly realized this gathering was about reflecting a little on the past and living in the moment... living in each day.
-HAPPY NEW DAY!
+Thinking about the New Year with the Quilt Group is not really about the New Year at all!
+I had thought about making a list of all our resolutions, but I quickly realized, this gathering was about reflecting a little on the past and living in the moment.
+Happy New Day!

 For 20+ years children have called it the Magic Quilt.
 They've danced and pretended all over these colorful squares.
 I've dragged it to schools, shelters and studios where children have climbed on top to hear Magic Quilt Stories and to act them out.